From 1 July 2021, the EU Member States want to see a fundamental simplification of cross-border Value Added Taxcompliance for online traders.

 C. Where a fulfillment center is used, can you report locally and the rest via OSS?

-The draft law clearly states on this question (see § 18j para.
-1 p.
-4 UStG n.F.).
+The draft law says on this question (see § 18j para.
+1 sentence 4 UStG n.F.).

 Participation in the special taxation procedure - i.e. OSS - is only possible uniformly for all EU Member States and all transactions - in this case supplies to non-entrepreneurs (...).

-Drastic consequences: registration obligations in almost all EU countries and problems for Amazon & Co.
+Drastic consequences - in the worst case: registration obligations in almost all EU countries and problems for Amazon & Co.

-This will mean that traders using cross-border fulfillment - e.g. Amazon CEE or Amazon Pan EU - will have to register for tax in every country to which they send even one package to non-entrepreneurs.
+This will lead to a situation where traders using cross-border fulfillment - e.g. Amazon CEE or Amazon Pan EU - will have to register for tax in every country to which they send even one package to non-entrepreneurs if they fail to establish two compliance strands: reporting remote sales via the OSS and everything else locally

-For a marketplace such as Amazon, for example, which regularly motivates its marketplace traders to store their products throughout the EU and is constantly expanding this capacity, this becomes a considerable problem.
+For a marketplace such as Amazon, for example, which regularly motivates its marketplace traders to store their products throughout the EU and is constantly expanding this capacity, this can become a considerable problem.
 The marketplace lives excellently from fulfillment fees and sales commissions.

 If many traders were now to consider reducing their activities as a result of the above-mentioned consequences, this would mean a considerable cutback for the giant in Europe - thanks to a legal reform that was intended to do good, but largely has the opposite effect.